03 May AHF COVID-19 latest information

 Our world has undergone enormous change.
-We have now all experienced immense uncertainty and vulnerability – and we still are of course.
+We are all experiencing immense uncertainty and vulnerability.
 We know this is the experience for each and every one of you, just as it is the case for women, men and children across the Himalaya.

-We are totally committed to maintaining our promised practical assistance to the people of the Himalaya – “getting what is needed most, to those who need it most”.
+We are totally committed to maintaining our promised practical assistance to the people of the Himalaya – “getting what is most needed, to those who need it most”.

 THE IMPACT OF COVID-19 ON OUR PARTNERS AND PROGRAMS